12StarsMedia/candidio-api-documentation/source/includes/api/_workspaces.md

 organization | no | Name of company. name | no | Name of workspace. path | no | URL slug for workspace.
-Depreciated. phone | no | Contact number for workspace owner. template_collection_id | no | Update workspace template collection.
+Depreciated. phone | no | Contact number for workspace manager. template_collection_id | no | Update workspace template collection.
 Administrators only. industry_id | no | Update workspace industry.
 Users with workspaces.update permission only. internal_notes | no | Workspace notes for internal usage.
 Administrators only.